poult-lab/daily-word/english_words_ learning.md

 [verb]  She tweaked his ear playfully. "to pull or **twist** sth suddenly" "拧"

-[verb] I think you'll have to tweak these figures a little before you show them to the boss.
+[verb] I think you'll have to tweak these figures a little before you show them to the boss./Android 15 is rumored to bring plenty of new features as well as improvements.
+Its user interface may see some changes, and you may also see some privacy and performance tweaks.

 "to make **slight changes** to a machine, system, etc. to improve it"